the1lab/1lab/src/Data/Maybe/Properties.lagda.md

 map-<|> nothing y = refl
 ```

+## Injectivity

+We can prove that the `Maybe`{.Agda} type constructor, considered as a
+function from a universe to itself, is injective.

 ```agda
 Maybe-injective : Maybe A ≃ Maybe B → A ≃ B
 Maybe-injective e = Iso→Equiv (a→b , iso b→a (lemma e) il) where